-These are the May Bank Holiday dates for 2021
+These are the May (and June) bank holiday dates for 2022

 Monday, May 2: Early May Bank Holiday

 We’ve spoken to our travel experts to find out where you should be heading for the early May Bank Holiday.
 Unsurprisingly, Spain features high on people’s destination lists.
 Cultural city breaks are also popular.
 So here’s where we think you should head to at the start of May.

 When it comes to cities with beaches, there are few better than Barcelona.
 You’re kind of getting a two-for-one deal here, as you have all the culture of a city break, with all the fun of a beach holiday.
 This is one Instagram-friendly destination.
 Go for Gaudi alone - his glorious buildings, even the unfinished ones like the Sagrada Familia, really are magical to visit.
 If you’re football fans, a trip to Camp Nou is a must, even it’s just a stadium tour.
 There are nine beaches in Barcelona to choose from, so you’ll find a spot to put your towel down.
 The tourist bus is really fun and you can hit all the best sites (and have some help getting up the hills) by taking a day pass.
 The food here is exceptional, so bar-hop and try the local tapas.